-The original concept went thru minor changes – originally the client thought they wanted a subtler look so the original sketch was swatched with a grainy and smooth combo in black, the clients favorite color.
+The original flame vest concept went thru minor changes – originally BR thought he wanted a subtler look, so the original sketch was swatched with a grainy and smooth combo in black, the client’s favorite color.
 I wanted him to stand out more – he is a drummer and always behind a big kit – solid black is just deadly there!

 So I handed him swatches of the leathers that ended up being used.
 A rich, reddish cognac brown and a golden tan lambskin.
 Keeping the body in black (and well within the clients comfort zone!) the flames changed only in color & just slightly dimensionally – from the original pencil sketch.

-I don’t create sketches for every single garment, but when I do they are our working sketches.
-At whatever iteration and no matter how rough the sketch is.
-Things may change some during the course of fittings but your map is there…
+I don’t create sketches for every single garment, but when I do, they are always functional working sketches.
+Used to layout proportion, details, and especially the layout of any appliqué work that may be planned.
+Things may change some during the course of fittings, but your map is there.

 This is especially useful when designing the appliqué since each appliqué is created to fit onto specific pattern pieces across the body.
 Often crossing from one panel to the next.
 And if a design is particularly large or intricate, working with the pattern and the sketch in tandem informs the final design and layout.